Alex4210987/alex4210987.github.io/README.md

 ---
 layout: home
-title: welcome to ALeX's blog!
+title: welcome to ^1e%'s blog!
 permalink: /
 ---

 hi there ~

-I'm A1e%.
+I'm ^1e%.
 I'm an undergraduate student based in Wuhan.
 I'm interested in backend development,web security and computer network.

 discussion via email is welcomed ~